When God Looked Like a Snowman

 Teenage Years: Evolution, Fear, and the Discovery That God Is Love

-Then, years later, when I was a teenager, we started learning about evolution at school.
+Then, some years later, when I was a teenager, we started learning about evolution at school.

 I remember being genuinely astonished — not by the science, but by the idea that some people thought this meant God didn’t exist.